 The remains of the Chehni Fort lay opposite to the tower. it has now been converted into a temple dedicated to Lord Krishna.
 The famous temple of Shringa Rishi, Banjar-Tirthan Valley’s presiding deity, lies half a kilometer below Chehni, in the village of Bagi.

 You must be quite a tired person at the end of the day.
-So head straight to your home stay for an evening cup of tea and snacks.
+So head straight to your Hotel for an evening cup of tea and snacks.
 Grab a corner and unwind into the stillness in the air.